MartinB30/pbl-blog/_posts/2023-12-13-journey-part-1.markdown

 }
 ````

-### Retrieving and Processing Data from Blizzard API
+### Retrieving and Processing Data from the Blizzard API

 After successfully obtaining the access token, I could finally send API requests to the Blizzard API.
-Upon inserting the required headers and parameters and receiving the initial data, I utilized the Jackson Library and ObjectMapper to extract the name and server of the character.
-Subsequently, I performed a duplicate check using ORM (Object-Relational Mapping) before rendering the extracted character information in the frontend with Thymeleaf.
-Additionally, using JavaScript, I stored the character in the database.
+Upon inserting the required headers and parameters and receiving the initial data, I used the Jackson Library and ObjectMapper to extract the name and server of the character.
+Then, I performed a duplicate check using Hibernate before rendering the extracted character information in the frontend with Thymeleaf.
+Additionally, using JavaScript to fetch the data and send it to my backend where I stored the character in the database.

 This process involved the following steps: